Impact of Population III homogeneous stellar evolution on early cosmic reionisation: Results

-We then compare our results with those from previous theoretical studies and observational constraints on the ionisation history (of hydrogen).
-Note that we only focus on Pop III stars at $z\sim 15-30$ and do not model the transition between Pop III and metal-enriched Pop~II star formation, which is expected to happen in the same redshift range \citep[$z\sim 15-30$, see e.g.][]{Maio2010,johnson2013first,xu2016late,johnson2013first,Mebane2018,jaacks2018baseline,sarmento2018following,liu2020did}.
+We then compare our results with previous theoretical predictions and observational constraints on the ionisation history (of hydrogen).
+We only focus on Pop III stars at $z\sim 15-30$ and do not model the transition between Pop III and metal-enriched Pop~II star formation, which is expected to happen in the same redshift range \citep[$z\sim 15-30$, see e.g.][]{Maio2010,johnson2013first,xu2016late,johnson2013first,Mebane2018,jaacks2018baseline,sarmento2018following,liu2020did}.
 So we extrapolate the ionised fraction $Q_{\rm ion,HII}$ from our model to $z=0$ with a conservative estimate of the ionisation history in the Pop~II-dominated era ($z\lesssim 15$).
 We assume that the ionised fraction is 0.1 at $z=9$, appropriate for late reionisation scenarios \citep[e.g.][]{Greif2006}, and increases with decreasing $z$ following a power-law to reach unity at $z=5.5$.
 Between $z=9$ and $z=15$, we connect the high-$z$ (predicted) and low-$z$ (assumed) pieces with a power-law\footnote{Considering that Pop~II stars are less powerful sources of ionising photons than Pop III stars, it is likely that the ionised fraction is not a monotonic function of $z$, especially when the transition between Pop III and Pop~II is not smooth.
 We therefore allow $Q_{\rm ion,HII}$ to decrease with decreasing redshift at $z\sim 9-15$ \citep[see also][]{Cen2003}.}.
-The results are shown in Fig.~\ref{qion_comp}, compared with the predictions from the semi-analytical models ASLOTH (Hartwig et al. 2022, in prep), 21cmFAST \citep{Munoz2022} and Astraeus \citep{Hutter2021}, as well as cosmological simulations ASTRID \citep{Bird2022}, THESAN \citep{Kannan2022} and SPHINX \citep{Rosdahl2018}.
-We find that with the fiducial SFE, the GENEC models are generally consistent with the semi-analytical models that cover $z\gtrsim 15$ (Hartwig et al. 2022, in prep; \citealt{Munoz2022}), while $Q_{\rm ion,HII}$ is a factor of $\sim 2-4$ higher with CHE.
-Under a higher SFE, $Q_{\rm ion,HII}$ is significantly overpredicted for both CHE and GENEC by up to a factor of $\sim 10$.
+The results are shown in Fig.~\ref{qion_comp}, compared with the predictions from the semi-analytical models ASLOTH \citep{Hartwig2022}, 21cmFAST \citep{Munoz2022} and Astraeus \citep{Hutter2021}, as well as cosmological simulations ASTRID \citep{Bird2022}, THESAN \citep{Kannan2022} and SPHINX \citep{Rosdahl2018}.
+We find that with the fiducial SFE and Salpeter IMF, the GENEC model is generally consistent with the semi-analytical models that cover $z\gtrsim 15$ \citep[e.g.][]{Hartwig2022,Munoz2022}), while $Q_{\rm ion,HII}$ is a factor of $\sim 2-4$ higher with CHE.
+With a higher SFE and/or a more top heavy IMF, $Q_{\rm ion,HII}$ is significantly higher for both CHE and GENEC by up to a factor of $\sim 10$.